 Fuzzy membership functions' equations for arthritis pain, pain associated with (hotness, redness, swelling, and movement restriction) have been designed based on the equation 5, 6 and 7 is given below.
 Similarly, the Input and output variables, value range and fuzzy set are shown in table 2 and 3 below.
 Each equation below has a different linguistic variable with different input parameter, i.e. Fairly Positive (0 to 2), Moderately Positive (2 to 3) and Absolutely Positive (3 to 4).
 Doctors or rural health workers provide the numerical value (0-4) for each signs and symptoms that a patient exhibit.
 Where "x" is a crisp value that is given by doctors or rural health worker and this crisp value will be converted into fuzzy value by the following membership function equations (5, 6,7).

-3.6.
-Fuzzy Membership Functions for Arthritis Pain, Pain Associated with and Output
+3.6 Fuzzy Membership Functions for Arthritis Pain, Pain Associated with and Output

 The signs and symptoms of arthritis are determined by linguistic variables (e.g. pain, hotness, swelling, movement restriction etc) with fuzzy intervals and linguistic labels (fairly positive, moderately positive, and absolutely positive).
 Three input variables and one output variable are designed to diagnose the stage of arthritis pain for rheumatic fever.
-Three input variables and one output variables are designed to diagnose the stage of arthritis pain for rheumatic fever.
-Three input variables and one output variables are designed to diagnose the stage of arthritis pain for rheumatic fever.
-The linguistic variable consists of the name of the variable (u), the term set of the variable (T( $\mu$ ) and universe of discourse ( $\mu$ ) which the fuzzy sets will be defined.
+Three input variables and one output variable are designed to diagnose the stage of arthritis pain for rheumatic fever.
+The linguistic variable consists of the name of the variable (u), the term set of the variable $(T(\mu))$ and universe of discourse (μ) which the fuzzy sets will be defined.

-For instances, Pain $(\mu)$ ,
+For instances, Pain (μ) ,

-(T(arthritis pain): {fairly positive, moderately positive, and absolutely positive} arthritis\pain( $\mu$ )=[0...4]
+(T(arthritis pain): {fairly positive, moderately positive, and absolutely positive}

+$arthritis_pain(\mu)=[0...4]$